zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### buttonCount `float`

-Defines the number of buttons displayed in the numeric pager.
+The maximum number of buttons displayed in the numeric pager.
+The pager will display ellipsis (...) if there are more pages than the specified number.

 #### Example
     <kendo:grid-pageable buttonCount="buttonCount">